- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 As mentioned before, if you’re really looking to have your highs be very prominent in your music, you are going to have to do some tweaking!
 However, simple chords and rhythm playing had a thick and juicy sound.

-The 27-inch scale on the neck provides musicians with the ability to clearly articulate their music, while also providing the abilities to have longer sustain.
+The 27-inch scale on the neck provides musicians with the ability to clearly articulate their music, while also providing the ability to have longer sustain.

 The neck itself is at a comfortable scale, although as someone who has smaller hands, I did find that the inside of my left wrist (the hand that I use for fingering) did get to be a little strained, but I found that stretching and warming up before I began to play took care of that problem for the most part.